David Blackwood: Early life

 Blackwood was born in Wesleyville, Newfoundland, on November 7, 1941.
 His family was involved in seafaring, which guided the artwork he later made.
 He opened his first art studio in 1956, and was awarded a scholarship three years later to study at the Ontario College of Art.
 After graduating in 1963, he remained in Ontario, where he became Art Master at Trinity College School in Port Hope.

 Career

 Blackwood's artwork was exhibited at the National Gallery of Canada by the time he was 23 years old.
 He worked on a series of fifty etchings titled The Lost Party, depicting a provincial sealing disaster in 1914, throughout the 1960s and into the early 1970s.
-This became one of the most extensive series of thematically-related prints in Canadian history.
-He was also involved in establishing an art gallery at Erindale College (a campus of the University of Toronto).
-It was consequently called The Blackwood Gallery when it was inaugurated in 1992.
+This became one of the most extensive series of thematically related prints in Canadian history.
+He was also involved in establishing an art gallery at the University of Toronto Mississauga, a campus of the University of Toronto in 1969.
+It was consequently called the Blackwood Gallery when it was inaugurated in 1992.
 He ultimately had 90 solo exhibitions and two major retrospective exhibitions.
 His art was displayed internationally at Windsor Castle as part of the Royal Collection, the National Gallery of Australia, and at the Uffizi in Florence.